Best podcasts to learn Italian

 Coffee Break Italian

-The episodes are paced slowly, with plenty of drilling and repetition to help the concepts sink in.
-And if you’re feeling a bit hesitant or intimidated about learning Italian, this podcast is an excellent choice.
+The episodes are slow-paced.
+They have lots of practice and repetition to help you understand.
+If you’re nervous about learning Italian, this podcast is perfect.

-While there are paid courses available that include video lessons, detailed notes, and bonus audio, the audio lessons themselves are completely free.
-So give it a shot and see how far you can take your Italian skills!
-Coffee Break Italian is among the best Italian podcasts out there for beginners.
+There are paid courses with video lessons, detailed notes, and bonus audio, but the audio lessons are free.
+Give it a try and see how much you can learn!
+Coffee Break Italian is one of the best podcasts for beginners.

 Ripeti Con Me